dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/4_settings_01_credentials.md

     <br/>
     <br/>
     If you still want to use older credentials, you must paste the contents together and manually create the fused file.
-Otherwise, just let the Copilot generate one for you.
+Otherwise, just let the add-on generate one for you.
 </p>

 ## When generating credentials